ayushkumar05/Fitness-Footprints/README.md

 # Fitness-Footprints
-The one stop soolution for all your fitness need is here!
+The one stop solution for all your fitness need is here!
 We have everything ranging from workout routines to a water reminder and everything in between including a BMI calculator, calorie tracker etc.
 This app is by far the most light weight fitness app out their, ZERO clutter.
 We also focused heavily on privacy, this app does not ask for any data from you and even works offline!